pdhung3012/ASTTrans/README.md

 ```
 ## Case Study
 We manually checked 52 cases of RQ2 to see when ASTTrans improve/ cannot improve SOTA code search models.
 We store them in "caseStudy/" folder.
 In total, there are 20 cases ASTTrans improved SOTA approaches, 32 cases it didn't (20 cases are due to NMT's low quality translation and 12 cases are due to the repetitive of tokens in ASTTrans Representation)

-## Confirmation from SOTA approaches' authors
-We have two questions to SOTA authors about the validity of our implementation of code search by SOTA embedding models and the reasonable of the accuracy on the CAT benchmark's datasets.
-The confirmation that our implementation is valid and the obtained results are reasonable can be seen in the "QuestionsAndAnswersFromSOTAAuthors.pdf" in the above location (https://tinyurl.com/r5j8x5jc ).